TheOdinProject/javascript-exercises/09_palindromes/README.md

   - Animal loots foliated detail of stool lamina.
   - A nut for a jar of tuna.

+/*
+1. understand the problem
+2. research and rewrite the problem
+3. pseudocode problem

+*/
 ```javascript
 palindromes('racecar') // true
 palindromes('tacos') // false